shenae/planets-express-sequelize/README.md

 _Introduction_

-For this exercise you will be implementing a `Planet` database and data layer for creating and querying different planets.
+For this exercise you will be implementing a planet database and data layer for creating and querying different planets.

 ### Setup
 - Fork and clone this repo